ZeroPointMax/ZPHR-Android/README.md

 Android Client for ZeroPointHifiRemote (ZPHR).

 Bring new life into your old HiFi by retrofitting it into the digital world!
-Strap on a Raspberry Pi with a DAC (keep Ductape withing reach) and install some software like Spotify Connect and `gmediarender`!
+Strap on a Raspberry Pi with a DAC (keep Ductape within reach) and install some software like Spotify Connect and `gmediarender`!
 The only thing missing is basically Volume Control and the option to open Internet Streams.

 This is where ZPHR is intended to help out.